What is Ozone?

 Ozone in the Southeast Florida Airshed

 Ozone does not recognize county boundaries.
 Instead, it drifts within air masses throughout our region.
-The U.S. Environmental Protection Agency (EPA) has established a national health standard for ozone and determined that Broward, Miami-Dade and Palm Beach counties are considered the southeast Florida airshed.
+The U.S. Environmental Protection Agency (EPA) established a national health standard for ozone and determined that Broward, Miami-Dade, and Palm Beach counties are considered the southeast Florida airshed.

 Broward County

 In 1979, Broward County and the southeast Florida airshed encountered high ozone levels, and we were considered a non-attainment area for ozone.
-We exceeded the levels for ozone that were based on national health standards established by the EPA called the National Ambient Air Quality Standard (NAAQS).
+This means that we exceeded the levels for ozone that were based on national health standards established by the EPA called the National Ambient Air Quality Standards (NAAQS).

-In 1990 the Clean Air Act Amendments (CAA) required automobile manufacturers to produce cleaner cars that run on cleaner fuels, and implemented programs to control ozone forming emissions.
-An example is the vapor recovery devices at gas pumps.
-Due to measures such as these and local efforts, the S.E.
-Florida airshed was reclassified in 1995 as attainment for ozone!
+In 1990, the Clean Air Act Amendments (CAA) required automobile manufacturers to produce cleaner cars that run on cleaner fuels.
+The CAA also implemented programs to control ozone-forming emissions.
+An example of this is vapo-recovery devices at gas pumps.
+Due to measures such as these as well as local efforts, the aoutheast Florida airshed was reclassified in 1995 as bring in attainment for ozone!